ivx/serverless-workshop/README.md

 ```

 ## Part 8 - Lets fix response times through dynamodb
-* That are some bad response times.
-Lets fix this through DynamoDB.
+* We would do a lot of api requests if people would reload page more frequently.
+Lets fix this through using DynamoDB for caching.
 * Add table in serverless.yml
 ```
     WeatherTable: